AmrMKayid/KayAI/rl/README.md

 <h1 align=center> RL </h1>

+> “RL is the third camp and lays somewhere in between full supervision and a complete lack of predefined labels.
+On the one hand, it uses many well-established methods of supervised learning such as deep neural networks for function approximation, stochastic gradient descent, and back-propagation, to learn data representation.
+On the other hand, it usually applies them in a different way.”

 ## Notes:
   - The interaction between the agent and the environment involves a sequence of actions and observed rewards in time
     - >Thus the interaction sequence is fully described by one **episode** (also known as “trial” or “trajectory”).